osquery/osquery/docs/wiki/installation/cli-flags.md

 Performance limit level (0=loose, 1=normal, 2=restrictive, 3=debug).
 The default watchdog process uses a "level" to configure performance limits.
 The higher the level the more strict the limits become.
 The "debug" level disables the performance limits completely.

-`--utc=false`
+`--utc=true`

 Attempt to convert all UNIX calendar times to UTC.
-In version 1.8.0 this will be `true` by default.

 **Windows Only**

 Windows builds include a `--install` and `--uninstall` that will create a Windows service using the `osqueryd.exe` binary and preserve an optional `--flagfile` if provided.

 ### Backing storage control flags

-`--database_in_memory=false`

-Keep osquery backing-store in memory.
-This has a number of performance implications and is not recommended.
-For the default backing-store, RocksDB, this option is not supported.

 `--database_path=/var/osquery/osquery.db`